UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 [3] Ghiasi, Golnaz, et al. "Simple Copy-Paste is a strong data augmentation method for instance segmentation." *Proceedings of the IEEE conference on computer vision and pattern recognition*.
 2021.

-[4] Berman, Maxim, et al. "The Lovász-Softmax loss: A tractable surrogate for the optimization of the intersection-over-union measure in neural networks." *Proceedings of the IEEE conference on computer vision and pattern recognition*.
+[4] Berman, Maxim, et al. "The Lovasz-Softmax loss: A tractable surrogate for the optimization of the intersection-over-union measure in neural networks." *Proceedings of the IEEE conference on computer vision and pattern recognition*.
 2018.

 ---